wandyezj/wandyezj.github.io/docs/_posts/2023-06-04-story-game-philosophy.md

 A story game rule book should allow players to learn the rules and complete a compelling story within 2-4 hours.

-A story game can be extended beyond a one-shot if players want to keep playing out a story.

 One-shot games allow players to play together with minimal planning.
 This works especially well for meet-up groups where players may not be present every session.
 One-shot games also allow players to try different games and create new stories more frequently.

+A game session can usually be extended beyond a one-shot if players want to keep playing out a story.

 ### Equal Narrative Control